 The Otago Regional Excavator Operator Competition had another fantastic turnout this year with 21 contestants competing.
 The competition was won by Troy Calteaux from Andrew Haulage - the fifth time Troy has won this competition.
 He was up against some very stiff competition.
-The help offered by our members and sponsors to be able to "Since our lockdown, the branch and its members have been working hard with local councils regarding upcoming projects and central government 'shovel-ready' projects."
+The help offered by our members and sponsors to be able to hold this event is very much appreciated.

+"Since our lockdown, the branch and its members have been working hard with local councils regarding upcoming projects and central government 'shovel-ready' projects."